-"The downside of this approach has been that vendors didn't market interoperable systems," says Cafazzo.
+"The downside of this approach has been that vendors didn't market interoperable systems," explains Cafazzo.
+The government of Ontario has placed a hold on EHR purchases, notes Cafazzo, due to concerns about a lack of planning and interoperability.
 "There is growing appreciation that many provinces cannot solve the interoperability problem on their own."

-Infoway spokesperson Dan Strasbourg says project sponsors are now required to select software that is certified on interoperability.
+Infoway spokesperson Dan Strasbourg says project sponsors are now required to select software that is certified on requirements that include privacy, security and interoperability "in order to receive the total funds available to them by Infoway."

-Data from a 2015 survey by the Commonwealth Fund, indicate that EHR use by Canadian primary care physicians has tripled over the past decade, to about 73%.
+Infoway officials note that according to data from a 2015 survey by the New York-based Commonwealth Fund, EHR usage by Canadian primary care physicians has tripled over the past decade, with an estimated 73% now using them.

 Robin Osborn, the survey's lead author, agrees that these are encouraging results for Infoway (which co-funded the survey).
-But he says progress on the clinical use of records is still hampered by the interoperability disconnect.
-For example, a recent international survey published in 2015 in Health Affairs indicates that only 19% of primary care clinicians could exchange patient summaries with clinicians outside their practices.
+But Osborn also notes that progress on the clinical use of records remains hampered by the interoperability disconnect.
+For example, a recent international survey published in 2015 in Health Affairs indicates that only 19% of primary care clinicians surveyed were able to exchange patient summaries with clinicians outside their practices.

-Robyn Tamblyn, scientific director of the Canadian Institutes of Health Research's Institute of Health Services and Policy Research, says establishing Infoway outside of a national health care organization helped create a "disconnect" with actual clinical needs.
-In a 2013 paper in BMC Public Health, Tamblyn and coauthors concluded that rather than continue to rely on Infoway, the Public Health Agency of Canada should develop the expertise to lead policy.
+Robyn Tamblyn, scientific director of the Canadian Institutes of Health Research's Institute of Health Services and Policy Research, says establishing Infoway outside of a national health care organization helped create a "disconnect" between its "infostructure" plan and the actual clinical needs of patients and clinicians.
+In a 2013 paper in BMC Public Health, Tamblyn and coauthors concluded that rather than continue to rely on Infoway, "the Public Health Agency of Canada should develop the expertise to lead public health [health information technology] policy."

 Tamblyn's questioning of the need for Ottawa to continue funding Infoway was echoed in a July 2015 report by the federal Advisory Panel on Healthcare Innovation.
-Noting that "Canada is being held back by incomplete interoperability, as well as gaps in uptake of electronic medical records," the panel recommended the federal government tackle ehealth in an agency with greater clinical engagement.
+Noting that "Canada is being held back by incomplete interoperability, as well as gaps in uptake of electronic medical records", the panel recommended the federal government terminate Infoway's existence as a separate entity and instead tackle ehealth within an agency with greater clinical engagement.

-Dr. Jane Philpott, the new federal minister of health, is assessing federal ehealth efforts, confirms spokesman Andrew MacKendrick.
-"This topic is part of her mandate letter and as she works with her provincial and territorial counterparts in the coming months there will be more to update Canadians on." - Paul Christopher Webster, Toronto, Ont.
+Dr. Jane Philpott, the new federal minister of health, is currently assessing federal ehealth efforts, confirms spokesman Andrew MacKendrick.
+"This topic is part of her mandate letter and as she works with her provincial and territorial counterparts in the coming months there will be more to update Canadians on."

+- Paul Webster, Toronto, Ont.